The Dangers of Gas Station Sex Pills

 In addition to lifestyle changes and therapy, you might also receive recommendations for medications we mentioned, like tadalafil or sildenafil (Cialis or Viagra).

 You may end up with a different medication altogether, which is fine.
-Just make sure that it’s safe and effective and not next to a rotating hot dog warmer.
-Your own weiner will thank you.
+Just make sure that it’s safe and effective.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.